QihaoHan/COMP3015-CW1/README.md

 Control:<br/>
 Move the mouse to control the turn<br/>
 "W", "A", "S" and "D" control forward, left, backward and left movement respectively.<br/>
-T: Turn on light light<br/>
+T: Turn on the light<br/>
-F: Turn off light light
+F: Turn off the light

 ## How does the program work